amyfranz/final_project_backend/README.md

 1. Clone this repository and the backend repository linked above.
 2. In the backend repo, run bundle install in the terminal.
 Then run rails s
-3. In the frontend repo (this repo), run npm install in the terminal.
+3. In the frontend repo, run npm install in the terminal.
 Then run npm start to start up the app.

 ## Languages, Frameworks and APIs